cloud-elements/devportal/docs/guides/common-resources/mapping.md

 * You don't have to map fields one at a time.
 You can add multiple fields to the Common Resources side at once, and then map them later.
 Use <img src="img/btn-Filter.png" alt="Filter" class="inlineImage"> to show only those element instance resource fields that haven't been mapped.
 * If you made a mistake and don't want to include a field in a common resource, click <img src="img/btn-Delete.png" alt="Delete" class="inlineImage">.
 If you still want the field, but want to remove the mapping, click <img src="img/btn-Clear.png" alt="Clear" class="inlineImage">.
 * If you need to map a custom field, click <img src="img/btn-Free-Text.png" alt="Free Text Button" class="inlineImage">, and then type a name.
 See [Advanced Common Resources: Transforming Custom Resources](advanced.html#transforming-custom-resources) for details.
-* We use dot notation to show arrays in the element instance resources.
-If you need to create arrays in your common resource, use dot notation.
+* We use dot notation to show sub-objects in the element instance resources.
+If you need to create sub-objects in your common resource, use dot notation.
 Examples include address.city, address.state, and address.street.
-See [Advanced Common Resources: Working With Arrays](advanced.html#working-with-arrays) for details.
+See [Working With Nested Objects](#working-with-nested-objects) for details.

 ## Use Javascript to Manage Complex Objects